francildoalves/francildoalves/README.md

   <br>
    - GitHub Streak by <a href="https://github.com/DenverCoder1/github-readme-streak-stats">DenverCoder1</a>
   <br>
-  - Developer vector created by <a href="https://www.freepik.com/vectors/developer">storyset - www.freepik.com</a> (edited by author)
+  - Developer vector created by <a href="https://www.freepik.com/vectors/developer">Freepik - www.freepik.com</a>
   <br>
   - README.md file inspired by <a href="https://github.com/felipeAguiarCode">@felipeAguiarCode</a>
   <br>
-  - Icons file by <a href="https://simpleicons.org/">Simpleicons - https://simpleicons.org/</a>0
+  - Icons file by <a href="https://simpleicons.org/">Simpleicons - https://simpleicons.org/</a>
   <br>
   - Icons file by <a href="https://shields.io/">Shields - https://shields.io//</a>
   <br>